wikimedia-gadgets/twinkle/dev/DEVELOPER.md

     url      =
     base     = User:AzaToth/

 `username`, `password`, and `mode` (one of `deploy`, `push`, or `pull`) are required, either through the command line or configuration file; lang and family default to `en.wikipedia`.
 Note that your working directory **must** be clean; if not, either `stash` or `commit` your changes.
 The script automatically handles the directory (e.g. `modules/`) from the file path when downloading/uploading.
+It can be run from any subdirectory of the repository.

 Using the `deploy` mode, [interface-admins][intadmin] can deploy Twinkle files live to their MediaWiki:Gadget locations.
 You will need to set up a bot password at [Special:BotPasswords][special_botpass].

-    ./sync.pl --mode=deploy twinkle.js morebits.js ...
+    sync.pl --mode=deploy twinkle.js morebits.js ...

 If no files are provided, it will just report the status of the gadget.
 You may also `deploy` **all** files via

-    ./sync.pl --mode=deploy --all
+    sync.pl --mode=deploy --all

 Note that for syncing to a non-Enwiki project, you will also need to specify the --lang and/or --family parameters.
 For instance, to sync the files with `fr.wikiquote.org` you should specify `--lang=fr --family=wikiquote`, such as

-    ./sync.pl --mode=deploy --lang=fr --family=wikiquote --all
+    sync.pl --mode=deploy --lang=fr --family=wikiquote --all

 When `deploy`ing or `push`ing, the script will attempt to parse the latest on-wiki edit summary for the commit of the last update, and will use that to create an edit summary using the changes committed since then.
 If it cannot find anything that looks like a commit hash, it will give you the most recent commits for each file and prompt you to enter an edit summary manually.

 To `pull` user Foobar's changes (i.e. `User:Foobar/morebits.js`) down from the wiki, do:

-    ./sync.pl --base User:Foobar/ --mode=pull twinkle.js morebits.js ...
+    sync.pl --base User:Foobar/ --mode=pull twinkle.js morebits.js ...

 To `push` your changes to user Foobar's wiki page, do:

-    ./sync.pl --base User:Foobar/ --mode=push twinkle.js morebits.js ...
+    sync.pl --base User:Foobar/ --mode=push twinkle.js morebits.js ...

 The `--base` flag operates as a *prefix*; note the presence of the trailing `/`.